-Cubist waves[caption id="attachment_8754" align="aligncenter" width="620"] 1Ben Nicholson, 1934-6 (painting - still life), 1934 - 1936, Tate Modern, London, UK[/caption] Having seen Picasso, Nicholson started to experiment with Cubism.
-Yet, one day he met a fisherman Alfred Wallis who in 1925, a year after the death of his wife, began painting.
-He painted marinescapes and views of ships, usually in a naive style, often with a distorted perspective.
+Having seen Pablo Picasso, Ben Nicholson started to experiment with Cubism.
+Yet, one day he met a fisherman Alfred Wallis who, in 1925, a year after the death of his wife, began painting.
+He painted seascapes and views of ships, usually in a naive style, often with a distorted perspective.

 After the war, another wave of painters came to St Ives.
-Among them was Terry Frost, an abstract painter who combined bright colours in various compositions to depict landscapes.
-In St Ives he could live cheaply, and made friends with other artists.
+Among them was Terry Frost, an abstract painter who combined bright colors in various compositions to depict landscapes.
+In St Ives, he could live cheaply and make friends with other artists.
 Frost even worked as Hepworth’s assistant for a while.

-During the war, Frost was a German Prisoner of War in a camp in Bavaria.
-In St Ives he met Roger Hilton who shared the same fate during the war.
-Hilton is considered a pioneer of abstraction in Britain and he had a characteristic style: a thick impasto on his canvas was always covered by a couple of lines made with charcoal.
-Although it is impossible to find a distinctive style which would unite the artists working in St Ives, they are commonly considered a St Ives School.
+During the war, Frost was a German prisoner of war in a camp in Bavaria.
+In St Ives, he met Roger Hilton, who shared the same fate during the war.
+Hilton, considered a pioneer of abstraction in Britain, had a characteristic style: a thick impasto on his canvas was always covered by a couple of lines made with charcoal.
+Although it is impossible to find a distinctive style that would unite the artists working in St Ives, they are commonly considered a St Ives School.